 I moved to Indiana from Tennessee earlier this month.
-My boyfriend wants to finish the college degree he started many years ago, and I am in full support.
-It’s forced me to confront many things though, like leaving my family and friends, starting over in a completely unfamiliar environment, getting a new job in a place where I don’t know the job market, and having to rebuild my entire social network.
+My boyfriend is finishing the college degree he started many years ago.
+Hey I can relate.
+Living in a new state has forced me to confront many things, like leaving my family and friends, starting over in a completely unfamiliar environment, getting a new job in a place where I don’t know the job market, and having to rebuild my entire social network.

 This move has inspired me to be more courageous.
 I am going to try new things, face my fears, get out of my comfort zone, and be fierce!
 I’m no stranger to facing fears.
 I made a point to highlight my proud moments before, and I’d like to continue that trend–to prove I can do it!

 I want to show you that you can do it, too.
-If terrified, awkward, anxious mess that is me can do it, so can you.
+If terrified, awkward, anxious me can do it, so can you.

 It’s not easy because I struggle with massive anxiety.
 I overthink the smallest things.
 I fear what people think, how they’ll judge me, if I’m going to do something wrong, if I’m going to do something stupid.
 I fear it all.
 Crowds make me anxious.
 Making phone calls makes me anxious.
-Doing new things makes me anxious, even if that new thing means just doing laundry at the laundry facility in my new apartment.
+Doing new things makes me anxious, no matter how small or innocuous.

-I’ve walked away from opportunities because I didn’t want to ask questions or I didn’t want to make myself deal with those nervous jitters that we all get.
+I’ve walked away from opportunities because I didn’t want to ask questions or I didn’t want to make myself deal with those nervous jitters.
 Fear has made me avoidant.
 Too avoidant.

 The best medicine for mild to moderate anxiety is to face it head-on.
 While I believe in a multifaceted approach to overcoming anxiety, standing up to anxiety like it’s a bully has proven quite helpful for me.
 More than just helping my symptoms, it’s empowered me and made me feel more confident.